hm-ysjiang/BillIsAGarbage/README.md

 # BillIsAGarbage
-A web-based mini game that simulates space-garbage collecting, and teaches people the danger of space garbae.
+A web-based mini game that simulates space-garbage collecting, and teaches people the danger of space garbage.

 This is a project repository of our team work in NASA Space Apps Challenge 2019